frwl404/runo/docs/QUICK_START.md

 </details>

-Both ways any new contributor will not need to install anything - everything is already in your repo.
+Both ways any new contributor will not need to install anything - everything is already in your repo, yet in second case they will also need to load submodule(s) with `git submodule update --init`.
+I personally prefer first method.

 At this moment you already can run `runo`, but don't have any commands configured yet: